LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Discussion

 \subsubsection{Lack of Test Prioritization}

-The created test cases are not prioritized or ranked: Although \TGen\/ produces comprehensive coverage, it does not consider execution order.
-Introducing prioritization --- for example, executing main flows before exceptional paths --- would improve testing efficiency, and better align with real-world testing practices.
+The generated test cases are not prioritized or ranked: Although \TGen\/ provides comprehensive coverage, it does not account for execution order.
+Introducing prioritization --- for example, executing main flows before exceptional paths --- should improve testing efficiency and better align with real-world testing practices.
 Future work will explore extending CFGs with path-level priority to enable automated test-case ranking.